Managing Director - Deirdre Ryan

-Every day, I feel humbled and privileged to be part of making a difference in the world for as many people and as many horses as possible, through this truly amazing work.
+Every day I feel humbled and privileged to be part of making a difference for as many humans and horses as possible, through this amazing work.

-My Spanish horses are my inspiration.
-They have shown me that to realise our potential we really do need to ‘take the leap’; the word ‘Salta’ is the Spanish translation for ‘leap’.
+Spanish horses are my inspiration.
+They have shown me that to realise our potential we really do need to ‘take the leap’; the word ‘Salta’ is Spanish for ‘leap’.”

-Our horses are central to our community.
-They have come to us through different pathways, often from a life of hardship and trauma.
-Some have been disregarded because they are not seen as having any value in our world.
-For some reason, in spite of what they have been through, they forgive us, welcome us into their lives and do their best for us.
-Such is their extraordinary generosity and warmhearted spirit.
+Our herd are central to your Salta Horses experience.
+They have come to us through different pathways, some from a life of hardship and trauma.
+In spite of what they may have been through, they welcome us into their lives and do their best for us.
+Such is their extraordinary generosity and warm-hearted spirit.

-The same applies with our horses, who bring their own life experiences and life history.
-Bringing together the natural outdoor environment, our welcoming people and gentle generous horses, creates a supportive space for you to tune into what really matters for you.
+Bringing together our welcoming people and gentle, generous horses, creates a supportive environment for you to tune into what really matters for you.